Travel Insurance While Pregnant: Best Coverage for Pregnancy

 • Explicit pregnancy coverage language - Does the policy clearly state what pregnancy situations it covers?
 Vague language means you're guessing.

 • Pre-existing condition lookback periods - A 60-day lookback period beats 180 days.
-Complications that started two months before you bought coverage?
-You're covered.
+Complications that started two months before you bought coverage receive coverage.
 Three months before?
-You're not.
+You're not covered.

 • Conception timing requirements - Top policies cover normal pregnancy if you conceive after buying.
 Restrictive policies only cover complications, even for post-purchase pregnancies.